 Formations due to soil erosion

-Omasila Hotel – Zanskar Valley
+Omasila Hotel in Padum, Zanskar Valley

-At Padum, you can stay at Omasila Hotel – Zanskar Valley.
-You can connect with Nobu Omasila at +91-7889857547 or +91-9469369109.
-They mostly offer about 40% discounts to all Discover With Dheeraj Community members.
-You can always refer my name (Dheeraj/Discover With Dheeraj) to Nobu bhai.
+At Padum, you can stay at Omasila Hotel.
+Connect with Nobu Omasila at +91-7889857547 or +91-9469369109.
+They offer about 40% discount to all Discover With Dheeraj Community members.
+Feel free to refer my name (Dheeraj / Discover With Dheeraj) to Nobu bhai.

 Homestays - on the way